serverless/components/templates/tencent-flask/README_EN.md

     return jsonify(data={'name': 'test1'})
 ```

-> Notice: This project use `@serverless/tencent-flask` component, when deploying it will automaticly install dependencies by  `requirements.txt` file.
+> Notice: This project uses the `@serverless/tencent-flask` component.
+When deploying it will automatically install dependencies defined in the `requirements.txt` file.

 ### 3. Deploy

-Use `serverless` command to deploy your project, you could also add `--debug` to see the detail information in the process.
+Use the `serverless` command to deploy your project, you could also add the `--debug` flag to see detailed information about the deployment process.

-> If you have a `Wechat` account, you don't need to configure the `.env` file, just scan the QR code in terminal and sign-up a new account of Tencent Cloud.
-It's a streamlined experience.If you don't have a wechat account, you could jump to [account](#6-account-optional) step and configure the account info.
+> If you have a `WeChat` account, you don't need to configure the `.env` file, just scan the QR code in terminal and use your Tencent Cloud.
+If you don't have a WeChat account, you could jump to the [account](#6-account-optional) step and configure the account information manually.

 ```shell
 $ serverless --debug